Hanwen808/Anonymous02/README.md

 ### Introduction

-Detecting flows with persistently high round-trip times (RTTs) is critical for load balancing, fault diagnosis, and anomaly detection in high-speed networks.
-Existing approaches either collect per-flow RTT samples for offline analysis or employ sketches to summarize RTT information in the data plane.
-However, these methods suffer from unacceptable communication overhead and latency, or fail to capture the packet-acknowledgment dependencies essential for RTT measurement.
-In this paper, we present Chronus, a sketch-based framework for accurate and memory-efficient high-RTT flow detection at line rate.
-Chronus incorporates two key components.
-The Approximate RTT Collector leverages lightweight timeouts to generate available RTT samples while recycling outdated records to conserve memory.
-The RTT-Sketch, tailored for highly skewed RTT distributions, employs a multi-level bucket array and a probabilistic replacement strategy that preferentially evicts low-RTT flows, thereby retaining more high-RTT flows.
-We further prove that Chronus provides unbiased RTT estimation and derive tight bounds on relative error and misreport probability.
-Finally, we implement Chronus on both CPU and P4 switch platforms.
+High-Cumulative-RTT flow detection (HCRD) is essential for fine-grained network management and security, as it identifies flows that consistently incur high round-trip times (RTTs), a key indicator of sustained attacks or persistent network congestion.
+Existing approaches either cannot provide lightweight detection or rely on assumptions that do not reflect practical RTT characteristics.
+In this paper, we present Chronus, a novel sketchbased framework that tackles these challenges by exploiting the highly skewed nature of RTT distributions at both packet and flow levels.
+Our key observation is that the vast majority of RTT samples and flows exhibit normal latency, whereas only a small fraction of flows accumulate persistently high RTTs.
+Guided by this insight, Chronus integrates abnormal RTT filtering, invalid record reclamation, and RTT-aware tracking, enabling reliable RTT sample construction, efficient memory reuse, and preferential retention of high-cumulative-RTT flows under extreme memory budgets (e.g., 64KB).
+We provide theoretical analysis and implement Chronus on CPU and P4.
+Experiments on real traffic traces show that Chronus improves F1-score by up to 0.778× and reduces measurement error by up to 96.636% over state-of-the-art solutions.

 ### About this repo